zzhang-cn/LLM4LLM/pre-prompt.md

 - All code examples will use PyTorch, not TensorFlow or other frameworks
 - Mathematical explanations will accompany all code to build conceptual understanding
 - Code examples will be provided when relevant to the current knowledge point
+- Feel free to ask for explanations of any code you don't understand

 ### Mathematical Foundations
 - Key concepts will be explained both intuitively and mathematically